Switzerland: Urbanisation

-Between two-thirds and three-quarters of the population live in urban areas.
+About 85% of the population live in urban areas.
 Switzerland went from a largely rural country to an urban one from 1930 to 2000.
 After 1935 urban development claimed as much of the Swiss landscape as it did during the prior 2,000 years.
 Urban sprawl affects the plateau, the Jura and the Alpine foothills, raising concerns about land use.
 During the 21st century, population growth in urban areas is higher than in the countryside.

 Switzerland has a dense network of complementary large, medium and small towns.
-The plateau is densely populated with about 450 people per km2 and the landscape shows uninterrupted signs of human presence.
-The weight of the largest metropolitan areas – Zürich, Geneva–Lausanne, Basel and Bern – tend to increase.
+The plateau is densely populated with about 400 people per km2 and the landscape shows uninterrupted signs of human presence.
+The weight of the largest metropolitan areas – Zurich, Geneva–Lausanne, Basel and Bern – tend to increase.
 The importance of these urban areas is greater than their population suggests.
 These urban centers are recognised for their high quality of life.

 The average population density in 2019 was 215.2 PD/km2.
 In the largest canton by area, Graubünden, lying entirely in the Alps, population density falls to 28.0 PD/km2.
-In the canton of Zürich, with its large urban capital, the density is 926.8 /km2.
+In the canton of Zurich, with its large urban capital, the density is 926.8 /km2.

 Government and politics

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Switzerland performs in the high range on overall democratic measures, with particular weaknesses in electoral participation.

 The Federal Constitution adopted in 1848 is the legal foundation of Switzerland's federal state.
-A new Swiss Constitution was adopted in 1999 that did not introduce notable changes to the federal structure.
-It outlines rights of individuals and citizen participation in public affairs, divides the powers between the Confederation and the cantons and defines federal jurisdiction and authority.
-Three main bodies govern on the federal level: the bicameral parliament (legislative), the Federal Council (executive) and the Federal Court (judicial).
+It is regularly modified by referendum and has been completely revised twice, in 1874 and 1999.
+The constitution outlines rights of individuals and citizen participation in public affairs, divides the powers between the confederation and the cantons and defines federal jurisdiction and authority.
+Three main bodies govern on the federal level: the Federal Assembly (legislative), the Federal Council (executive) and the federal courts (judicial).

-Parliament
+Federal Assembly

-The Swiss Parliament consists of two houses: the Council of States which has 46 representatives (two from each canton and one from each half-canton) who are elected under a system determined by each canton, and the National Council, which consists of 200 members who are elected under a system of proportional representation, reflecting each canton's population.
-Members serve part-time for 4 years (a Milizsystem or citizen legislature).
+The Federal Assembly is the parliament of Switzerland.
+It consists of two houses: The Council of States has 46 members, two from each canton and one from each half-canton.
+The National Council has 200 members, apportioned to reflect the population of each canton, and elected by proportional representation within each canton.
+Members of both houses serve for four years and work part-time (Milizsystem).
 When both houses are in joint session, they are known collectively as the Federal Assembly.
-Through referendums, citizens may challenge any law passed by parliament and, through initiatives, introduce amendments to the federal constitution, thus making Switzerland a direct democracy.
+Through optional referendums, citizens may challenge any law passed by parliament.